xcansuxakgul/programmingclasses/README.md

 # Programming with C
-This repository is about my C and Python codes for my programming classes.
+This repository is about my C codes for my programming classes.